dylanspyer/dylanspyer/README.md

   # Hello 👋 I'm Dylan Spyer 🙂👨‍💻

-🚀 Hi, I'm Dylan.
+💻 Hi, I'm Dylan.
 I'm a software engineer based out of Austin, TX 🤠.
 Passionate about learning and problem-solving through code, I thrive on tackling complex challenges with creative solutions.
 My experience as a senior program manager at Amazon has honed my ability to organize, communicate, and execute tasks efficiently.
-I bring a methodical and results-driven approach to every project. ✨
+I bring a methodical and results-driven approach to every project.🌱

+### 🧠 Cerebellum Realtime

 Most recently, I co-created Cerebellum.
-Cerebellum is an open-source cloud-based infrastructure and library that provides an easy way to develop realtime web applications built to scale.
+Cerebellum is an open-source cloud-based infrastructure and library that provides an easy way to develop realtime web applications built to scale. ✨

-Outside of work, I enjoy coaching Brazilian Jiu Jitsu, playing chess, and continuous learning.

-### 🧠 Cerebellum Realtime

-✨

 ### 🌴 Outside of Work